eternalBackPain/Case-Chat/README.md

 ## The idea

-ChatGTP knows a lot of knowledge generally.
+GTP knows a lot of knowledge generally.
 For example, asking it to explain the case of Chan Yee Kin v Minister for Immigration & Ethnic Affairs (1989) 169 CLR 379 works great.

 However, there are two exceptions to its pre-training knowledge when asked about legal judgements:
-1. Specific, less reported judgements fly under ChatGTP's radar; and
+1. Specific, less reported judgements fly under GTP's radar; and
 2. knowledge is cut-off at 2021.

-What CaseChat seeks to do is enable ChatGTP to answer questions using a library of text as a reference - i.e using the text of a case as context for ChatGTP to respond to.
+What CaseChat seeks to do is enable GTP to answer questions using a library of text as a reference - i.e using the text of a case as context for GTP to respond to.
 Essentially, I aim to further train the GTP model with legal judgements.

-## How it's done
+## Possible ways to do it

 ### Using embeddings